buildbot/buildbot/master/docs/developer/master-worker.rst

 downloadFile
 ............

-This command will download a file from the master to the slave.
+This command will download a file from the master to the worker.
 It takes the following arguments:

 ``workdir``